Saskatoon John G. Diefenbaker International Airport: Facilities

 Saskatoon John G. Diefenbaker Regional Airport Fire Department operates two crash tenders (Oshkosh Striker 3000) in a renovated (2008) fire station to provide fire and rescue services at the airport.

-Garda Security is contracted by the Canadian Air Transport Security Authority to provide security screening for passengers, non-passengers, and baggage screening.
+GardaWorld Security is contracted by the Canadian Air Transport Security Authority to provide security screening for passengers, non-passengers, and baggage screening.
 All Screening Officers wear CATSA uniforms.
-However, they are not Government of Canada employees, but rather are employed by the contractor.
+These are not Government of Canada employees, but rather are employed by the contractor.

 Accidents and incidents

 On April 1, 2011, a Fugro Aviation Canada Limited CASA C-212, C-FDKM, carrying three crew, crashed while attempting a landing at Saskatoon Airport.
 After declaring an emergency with an engine failure, the aircraft crashed on a Saskatoon street (Wanuskewin Drive) and hit a concrete sound barrier.
 One person was killed, and two were injured.